 • Printers

-The strategy aspect is defined as determining rules for compliance with security policy and policies to limit access to non-compliant endpoints through segregation on a VPN or removal of access permissions.
+The strategy consists of determining rules for compliance with security policy and policies to limit access to non-compliant endpoints through segregation on a VPN or removal of access permissions.

 10 Keystones of Effective Endpoint Security Management